iangdp/iangdp.github.io/_posts/2023-03-13-Separate-Sparkles.md

 This post includes a description of this assignment, photos of my 3 working sets of LEDS, and a tip/hint I would give to my past self while completing this deliverable.

-This program was designed to simulate different colored LEDS turning on in the pattern of different fireflies.
+My 3 programs were designed to simulate different colored LEDS turning on in the pattern of different fireflies.
 This assignment gave us practice coding in Arduino!

 **Flashbulb**